-Transportation and Access:
+Transportation and access:

-- 39. Prior to the commencement of construction works being carried out on a public road, the consent holder shall provide the following plans and information for certification by Council's CMO in conjunction with Council's Chief Advisor Transport Asset Transport Infrastructure.
+- 39. Prior to the commencement of construction works being carried out on the public road between the Shelly Bay Road / Miramar Avenue intersection and the development, and the Miramar Avenue / Shelly Bay Road intersection, and within the development site, the consent holder shall provide the following plans and information for certification by Council's CMO in conjunction with Council's Chief Advisor Transport & Infrastructure.
 The detailed design plans shall demonstrate compliance with Council's Code of Practice for Land Development 2012 except where alternative solutions may be certified for those aspects where the standards of the Code of Practice are unable to be met. - a) Detailed design plans of the road improvement works to be undertaken between the Shelly Bay Road/Miramar Avenue intersection and the development.
-The design must be designed to meet the minimum standard defined in the Transport Assessment Report, dated 18 April 2019, prepared by Stantec, being, a 6m carriageway plus a 1-1.5m width for use by pedestrians and cycles.
-The plans shall be accompanied with confirmation that, where the pedestrian, cycleway is between 1-1.5m in width, one of more of the following exemptions applies: - i.
-Significant structural works are required, including reclamation and/or seawall construction in the Coastal Marine Area and/or earthworks and retaining structures landward side of the road; - ii.
-Environmental impacts will be generated in the Coastal Marine Area, including indigenous ecosystems; - iii.
-The works would be impact on the natural character of the Coastal Marine Area. - iv.
-The works would impact on the current recreational activities undertaken on the road route. - b) Detailed design plans of the upgrade to the Shelly Bay and Miramar Ave intersection accompanied with confirmation from an appropriately qualified traffic engineer that the intersection will achieve typical weekday PM level of service of no worse than the existing levels of service detailed in the Stantec Transportation Assessment Report (Table 7.1, Page 21).
+The improvements must be designed to meet the minimum standard defined in the Transport Assessment Report, dated 18 April 2019, prepared by Stantec, being, a 6m carriageway plus a 1-1.5m width for use by pedestrians and cyclists and intersection upgrades as proposed unless otherwise mutually agreed to between the Applicant and CMO.
+The plans shall be accompanied with confirmation that, where the pedestrian, cycleway is between 1-1.5m in width, one or more of the following exemptions applies, noting that the width to be provided for use by pedestrians and cyclists shall wherever practical be 1.5m: - Any structural works are required, including reclamation and/or seawall construction in the Coastal Marine Area and/or earthworks and retaining structures landward side of the road; - Environmental impacts will be generated in the Coastal Marine Area, including indigenous ecosystems; - The works would be impact on the natural character of the Coastal Marine Area. - The works would impact on the current recreational activities undertaken on the road route. - b) Detailed design plans of the upgrade to the Shelly Bay and Miramar Ave intersection accompanied with confirmation from an appropriately qualified traffic engineer that the intersection will, achieve typical weekday PM level of service of no worse than the existing levels of service detailed in the Stantec Transportation Assessment Report (Table 7.1, Page 21).
 An independent SIDRA calculation must be carried out and must accompany the detailed design plans to certify the resulting level of service and delay results for the intersection of Shelly Bay Road and Miramar Avenue.